 - An FSA ID to sign electronically

-- Go to fafa.ed.gov and log in to the school year you plan to apply FAFSA funds (2020-21).
+- Go to fafsa.ed.gov and log in to the school year you plan to apply FAFSA funds (2020-21).

 - You will be asked to create a “save key” to access your application.
 See the information on the right hand side of the screen for more details.
 This is a temporary password that is usually only good for that day.

-- Complete student information including adding up to 10 colleges where you want your FAFSA sent for next school year.
+- Complete student information including adding up to 10 colleges where you plan to apply.

 - Complete parent information.
 Parents may be eligible to use the IRS Retrieval Tool, which will complete most of the required tax information on the FAFSA for you.